gboulant/musicall/README.md

 modification that consists in calculating the frequency of a note by derivation from the La3 reference, instead of picking the frequency value in a table of all possible frequencies.

+## Technical features

+The executable program [cmds/plotwave](cmds/plotwave) shows how to plot the wave form using the matplotlib python library.
+It is in fact a techical demonstration of how to call go functions from a python context using C go.